By Riley Kennedy, U.S. Army

 Where is Fort Benning?

 Not only are the opportunities endless for the soldiers stationed here, but Fort Benning itself is in a great location.
 Columbus, which sits right outside Fort Benning, is the second largest city in Georgia.
-There’s so much to do and see in Columbus that you don’t need to travel far for anything you might
+There’s so much to do and see in Columbus that you don’t need to travel far for anything you might need, like you might at other installations.

-Fort Benning Housing
+Fort Benning On-Post Housing

 Living on post is another great option.
 It can save you tons in gas money with the amount of traffic leaving the installation every day.
 As with most duty stations, living on post saves you lots of travel time.
 Most utilities are covered in the on-post housing options and there’s no pet deposit or pet rent, woohoo!
 Here’s a fun fact: the historic housing and Doughboy Stadium is highly recognizable from the movie We Were Soldiers, which was partially filmed on Fort Benning.

-The vast majority of soldiers stationed at Fort Benning live off-post in Columbus.
+The vast majority of soldiers stationed at Fort Benning live off-post with their families in Columbus.
 When you ask people where they live, they usually refer to which I-185 exit they live off of.
 Many families live off Exit 10 (about a 25-minute drive).
 Fort Benning sits at the southern end of I-185, and the end of the highway is actually the main gate to the installation.

 Aside from Columbus, people typically live in Fort Mitchell, AL or Phenix City, AL. Depending on where you’ll be working on post, you may want to look into one of these cities for either a shorter drive or quieter living.
 People often worry about the time zone, as Alabama is CST and Georgia is EST, but anyone who lives across the river just operates off EST. In fact, many businesses in the cities closest to Fort Benning on the Alabama side will operate off EST since the majority of their clientele comes from Georgia.